Johan-Melin/vibe-jam/memory-bank/architecture.md

 - `CylinderGeometry` - Creates cylinder shapes (used for wheels)
 - `MeshStandardMaterial` - Physically-based material with properties like roughness and metalness
 - `GridHelper` - Visual representation of a grid to help with spatial awareness
+- `Vector3` - Three-dimensional vector for position and direction calculations

 ### Core Game Elements